 Categories enable posts to be organised by subjects (or tags) and help readers to find information about a specific topic quickly and easily.
 Individual posts can be assigned into several categories, often just by ticking a box when writing them.

-Archives are links to chronological collections of posts, enabling a reader to go back through time and see what has been posted on this blog in the past.
+Archives are chronological collections of posts, enabling a reader to go back through time and see past posts.
 They can be arranged by day, week or month, depending on how frequently the site is updated.
+This is taken care of by the software.

 Blogging, like other forms of online communication (e.g. email) has its own set of social conventions.
 It's important to be aware of the following when writing or commenting on blogs: